 We are the Oregon State University student chapter of the Society of American Foresters (SAF), a professional organization dedicated to education and scientific pursuit in the field of natural resources.
 As a student chapter, we help student members stay connected with the larger organization and provide a setting for networking and discussion with your peers.
-Newcomers and graduates alike are always welcome to attend our meetings although we strongly encourage interested students to become official SAF members.
+Newcomers and graduates alike are welcome to attend our meetings.
+We strongly encourage interested students to become official SAF members.

-In addition to bi-weekly meetings and College of Forestry events, OSU SAF participates in the national and regional SAF conferences, runs a Christmas tree farm at Peavy Arboretum, and organizes an annual job fair.
+In addition to bi-weekly meetings and College of Forestry events, OSU SAF participates in the national and regional SAF conferences, runs a Christmas tree farm at Peavy Arboretum, and supports the annual College of Forestry career fair.

 "The Society of American Foresters (SAF) is the national scientific and educational organization representing the forestry profession in the United States.
 Founded in 1900 by Gifford Pinchot, it is the largest professional society for foresters in the world.
 The mission of the Society of American Foresters is to advance the science, education, technology, and practice of forestry; to enhance the competency of its members; to establish professional excellence; and, to use the knowledge, skills, and conservation ethic of the profession to ensure the continued health and use of forest ecosystems and the present and future availability of forest resources to benefit society.
 SAF is a nonprofit organization meeting the requirements of 501 (c) (3).
 SAF members include natural resource professionals in public and private settings, researchers, CEOs, administrators, educators, and students."

 Gordon McCrickard, Tree Farm Assistant

 See the National SAF website for more information.